 Defining Ohio’s right of publicity as “the exclusive control over the commercial display and exploitation of [Zacchini’s] personality and the exercise of his talents,” White distinguished Hill, saying that was mainly a “false light” right of privacy case where the plaintiff had sought to stop publication.
 Zacchini, however, presented an action that was more akin to appropriation of some property interest.
 White said Ohio’s right of publicity was “closely analogous” to copyright and patent law where the focus is on individuals’ rights to get paid for their endeavors.

-Broadcasting Zacchini's act robbed him of economic value, court said
+Broadcasting Human Cannonball's act robbed him of economic value, Court said

 Broadcasting Zacchini’s entire act threatened the economic value of the performance: the right of publicity, “provides an economic incentive for him to make the investment required to produce a performance of interest to the public.
 This same consideration underlies the patent and copyright laws long enforced by this court.”